6 Questions Congress May Ask Robert Mueller During His Testimony

 Democrats: Just summarize your findings

-One basic goal for Judiciary Committee Chairman Jerry Nadler, D-N.Y., is to get Mueller to say on TV what he's already said in dry print.
+One basic goal for Judiciary Committee Chairman Jerry Nadler, D-N.Y., is to get Mueller to say on TV what he has already said in dry print.

 The special counsel's office uncovered an unprecedented wave of "active measures" launched by Russia against the 2016 election, aimed at blocking Hillary Clinton from being elected and at helping put Donald Trump into office.